mx101/NotGalaga/DEVELOPMENT.md

 6:44pm - Background color of window is now black.
 Started Enemy class, adding necessary member variables 7:00pm - Added constructors to Enemy class, 0 represents a bee, 1 represents a moth, 2 represents a boss Galaga.
 Also added the pngs for these textures in the bin/data folder
-7:20pm - Formatting adjusted to be more consistent
+7:20pm - Formatting adjusted to be more consistent 8:30pm - Took a short break.
+Running into compiler errors when pushing back onto the enemies vector